Why You Should Start Puppy Crate Training Now

 You don’t want your puppy chewing on your furniture or expensive shoes (even if there are called Jimmy Choo) and puppy crate training teaches them to only gnaw on the toys we give.
 This is just one of the ways to help establish good habits and preventing destructive ones that can be hard to break.

 The crate helps to keep your unknowing puppy safely away from dangerous household items.
 There are far too many tales of puppies injured and killed every year as a result of chewing wires, ingesting poisons or eating foreign objects.
+You may choose to give your puppy a little more room to roam when you are there watching over them.
+However, if you are distracted or unable to give them your full attention, limiting their access to items that could cause harm will prevent you from having to make trips to the emergency clinic, or worse.

 - Separation anxiety

 This is a huge problem for a lot of dogs.
 When you use the crate properly, this can help reduce your puppy’s chances of developing separation anxiety.
 This comfy den is a place where your dog is calm, out of trouble and used to being alone.
 It’s important to note that your puppy or dog shouldn’t be left in a crate all day if you work outside the home.
+They view this as a ‘safe space’ and simply being in their ‘den’ can provide your dog with a feeling of comfort.

 Transporting a dog can be a challenge, especially if you have to fly with them.
 Most airlines require dogs to be crated in the cargo hold for the trip, and if your pooch is not crate trained, flying will not only be extremely stressful for them but also potentially dangerous.
 Teaching your puppy to feel safe and relaxed in a crate will pay off in the long run, particularly in moments such as when you are moving or going on a vacation.
 Similarly, having a portable crate with you when you’re traveling is an excellent way to provide your pet with a familiar place of their own- wherever they are.
 This will minimize any potential stress and make traveling more fun and pleasant for your pet!